jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 The build system is command line based and does not use the Quartus GUI.

-1. Make sure you've compiled the bootrom, either by typing make at the top level, or in the software/bootrom directory.

-2. Synthesize the design.
+1. Synthesize the design.
 From this directory:

-        make
+        make synthesize

-3. Load the configuration bitstream onto the FPGA.
+2. Load the configuration bitstream onto the FPGA.

         make program

-4. Press 'key 0' on the lower right hand of the board to reset the processor
+3. Press 'key 0' on the lower right hand of the board to reset the processor
-5. Load program into memory and execute it using the runit script as below.
+4. Load program into memory and execute it using the runit script as below.

         cd ../../../tests/fpga/blinky
 		make run